muchimi/JoystickGremlinEx/README.md

 | Send VJOY output (on release)   | Sends a button press to VJOY device and button when the position of the button is no longer active.
 The checkbox "execute on release" is selected in this case.  |

 The equivalent pulse commands can be send to send a momentary pulse rather than having the button on all the time if that is needed.

+## Scripting logic

+Any logic that depends on reading more than one hardware value is best done as a plugin.
+Plugins are Python files "attached" to a GremlinEx profile and the script enhancements make it possible to run a function when a hardware event occurs.

+### Attaching a function to a hardware event

+You use a Python decorator to map a function to a hardware event.
+The decorator starts with the @ sign and tells GremlinEx what hardware and input you are mapping to.

+GremlinEx adds a Script Generator button to the Device Information dialog that copies all current hardware device names, IDs and automatically creates decorators out of them that can be pasted directly into a Python script file.